faridaalin/design_ca/ca-design02/DS-content.md

---- Buttons ----
-Buttons are clickable elements that are used to trigger actions.
-They communicate calls to action to the user and allow users to interact with pages in a variety of ways.
-Button labels express what action will occur when the user interacts with it.

-.btn--primary - the main call-to-action button style.For the principal call to action on the page.
-Primary buttons should only appear once per screen (not including the application header or in a modal dialog).

-.btn--secondary → a subtle style version, used for secondary actions or in combo with the primary/accent button.

-For secondary actions on each page; these can only be used in conjunction with a primary button

-Ghost - For the least pronounced actions; often used in conjunction with a primary button.

-When to use
-Use buttons to communicate actions users can take and to allow users to interact with the page.
-Each page should have one primary button, and any remaining calls to action should be represented as lower emphasis buttons

-The most important thing is to establish a visual hierarchy between the buttons in your UI.

 --- Links ----

 Links are used as navigational elements.
 They may appear on their own, within a sentence or paragraph, or directly following the content.